The Gulf District Adult School now offers GED Testing at our Port St. Joe site only. Testing is by appointment only on Wednesday of each week.

 - Candidates must not bring purses, backpacks, tote bags, pagers, portable music players, hand-held electronic games, cameras, hand-held computers, calculators, food items, textbooks (including dictionaries, newspapers, notebooks, supplies, jackets, coats, hoodies, hats or other nonessential items to their seats in the testing room.
 These items will be collected and stored within view at the owner’s risk.

 - CELL PHONES ARE NOT ALLOWED IN THE TESTING ROOM.
 Any candidate with a cell phone in the testing room during or after testing will have their test invalidated, will lose the money they paid, and they will not be allowed to register for another test for 30 days.
-At that time they may register for the next available opening.
+After that time they may register for the next available opening.
 If the examiner believes the test was compromised, the cell phone may be confiscated.

 - Candidates are expected to dress appropriately for a school/work environment.
 Low-cut shirts, bare midriffs, spaghetti straps, baggy pants, etc. are not allowed.
 “Hoodies”, or jackets, coats, sweaters that zip, snap, or button all the way down must be left on the table at the side of the room.